 Running these roe presentations with salmon eggs under a float in the current of a river is a great way to catch salmon during the spawning seasons in the fall, and will likely become one of the most common ways you catch them.

 The Best King Salmon Lures for Rivers

-Chinook salmon, also known as king salmon, can be caught on a variety of lures, and respond well to spoons, spinners, and crankbaits.
+Chinook salmon, also known as king salmon, can be caught on various lures and respond well to spoons, spinners, and crankbaits.

-Plugs, trolling flies behind flashers, and vertical jigging spoons for king salmon are very popular in the Puget Sound of Washington, and on the Great Lakes trolling spoons is very popular, with many anglers using silver spoons to mimic the alewife minnow (click here to get a good one) that the king salmon predominantly feed on.
+Plugs, trolling flies behind flashers, and vertical jigging spoons for king salmon are very popular in the Puget Sound of Washington.
+On the Great Lakes, trolling spoons are very popular, with many anglers using silver spoons to mimic the alewife minnow (click here to get a good one) that the king salmon predominantly feed on.

 The Best Coho Salmon Lures for Rivers

 Coho salmon will respond to many of the same lures or lure types as other salmon species like the king salmon, and if you are targeting coho salmon in rivers, you can never go wrong with spinners, small spoons, or crankbaits.